bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. What does it mean to _think_ in react?

-    It means procedurally constructing an app from hierarchical components, starting with the framework then adding and passing content as necessary.
+    It means procedurally constructing or breaking down an app into a series of components, starting with the framework then adding and passing content as necessary.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.